Barkha/Autonomous-AI-led-CSTR-process-improvement/Hands-on lab/HOL step-by-step - Autonomous Systems.md

 ```

 3. Let's add some initial code.
 Note that this won't compile just yet.
-The first step is to add a couple of concepts.  component of a brain that must be learned, imported or programmed.
+The first step is to add a concept.
+A concept is the component of a brain that must be learned, imported or programmed.
 Our first concept is a Learn concept: ModifyConcentration.
-Note that this is the primary function of a CSTR.
-We will represent it by setting a couple of goals.
+Learned concepts specify a curriculum that defines how the AI should be taught.
+We will define the curriculum by adding a couple of goals.
 In order to do that, we define a curriculum that encapsulates the two goals we are setting here - to optimize the concentration, and avoid thermal runaway.
 Notice the goal to bring the concentratio is to compare the desired concentration vs. the actual, and try to bring it within a 0.25 range.
 The second goal is to avoid tempratures above 400.

 ```text